Country Facts

 Visas

-Normally, you don’t need a visa to travel if the purpose of the visit is tourism.
+Normally, you don’t need a visa to travel if the purpose of the visit is tourism/visit.
 If you’re travelling for any other purpose, check entry clearance requirements with the Peruvian Consulate-General in London.

 If you have tourism status in Peru, you’ll need to apply online for a special permit in order to sign any type of contract, eg, purchase of a home, business contracts, at a notary public.
 For more information, please contact the Peruvian Immigration Office or the Peruvian Consulate-General in London.